pftnhr/bashblog/README.md

 A single Bash script to create blogs.

-I created it because I wanted a very, very simple way to post entries to a blog by using a public folder on my server, without any special requirements and dependencies.
+Created by [cfenollosa](https://github.com/cfenollosa/bashblog) as a very, very simple way to post entries to a blog by using a public folder on a server, without any special requirements and dependencies.

 Works on GNU/Linux, OSX and BSD.

 *How simple?
 Just type `./bb.sh post` and start writing your blogpost.*